-While the country has made tremendous strides in the past few decades reducing some types of accidents, the overall rate of accidental fatalities in the United States (39.4 fatalities per 100,000 population) has actually increased 10% since the year 2000.
-Accidents cost America over $750 billion per year, a number that represents 5.7% of the gross national product, or almost $2,500 for every man, woman and child in the country.
-At $323 billion, home and public is the most expensive accident category followed by motor vehicle at $241 billion and work accidents at $189 billion.
+While the country has made tremendous strides reducing some types of accidents, the overall rate of accidental fatalities in the United States (49.0 fatalities per 100,000 population) has increased 40% since the year 2000.
+Accidents cost America over one trillion dollars per year, a number that represents 5.3% of the gross national product, or $3,175 for every man, woman and child in the country.
+At $472 billion, home and community is the most expensive accident category followed by motor vehicle at $433 billion and work accidents at $165 billion.

 The solution to these issues must include officials at all levels.
 Priorities are determined by what leaders decide to place on their agenda.
 For a safety program to be successful, it must be given consistent attention.
 The safety program’s status should be a recurring item on the governing body’s regular agenda.

 In 1998, the Community Safety Leadership program was created to provide basic safety information to local officials.
-Until 2013, the program was an informal group of organizations including the New Jersey State League of Municipalities, the Municipal Excess Liability Joint Insurance Fund (MEL), the State Association of Chief’s of Police and Munich-America Reinsurance of Princeton.
-This group distributed numerous booklets and videos to officials and conducted a series of seminars.
+Until 2013, the program was an informal group that distributed numerous booklets and videos to officials and conducted a series of seminars.